cancoin/elixir-libbitcoin-client/README.md

 Description
 -----------

-Clients connect to Libbitcoin Server via a CZMQ port process.
-The client provides an asynchronous query interface along with transaction, block, and heartbeat notifications.
+The client connects to Libbitcoin Server via a CZMQ port process and provides an asynchronous query interface along with transaction, block, and heartbeat notifications.

-A user process communicates with the client process by calling functions in the `Libbitcoin.Client` module.
+The controlling process communicates with the client by calling functions in the `Libbitcoin.Client` module.
 All functions proform their respective operations asyncronusly.
 When a command is executed it must include a reference to the owner process, which is by default is the current process.
-The Client process will send Erlang messages to the specified owner when it has recieved a response from the server.
+The client process will send Erlang messages to the specified owner when it has recieved a response from the server.

 Getting Started